yairgil/Docker-Provider/README.md

 Note : The agent version(s) below has dates (ciprod<mmddyyyy>), which indicate the agent build dates (not release dates)

+### 01/20/2019 - Version microsoft/oms:ciprod02202019
+- Container logs enrichment optimization
+  * Get container meta data only for containers in current node (vs cluster before)
+- Update fluent bit 0.13.7 => 0.14.4
+  * This fixes the escaping issue in the container logs
+- Mooncake cloud support for agent (AKS only)
+  * Ability to disable agent telemetry
+  * Ability to onboard and ingest to mooncake cloud
+- Add & populate 'ContainerStatusReason'  column to KubePodInventory
+- Alertable (custom) metrics (to AzureMonitor - only for AKS clusters)
+  * Cpuusagenanocores & % metric
+  * MemoryWorkingsetBytes & % metric
+  * MemoryRssBytes & % metric
+  * Podcount by node, phase & namespace metric
+  * Nodecount metric

 ### 01/09/2018 - Version microsoft/oms:ciprod01092019
 - Omsagent - 1.8.1.256 (nov 2018 release)
 - Persist fluentbit state between container restarts